Edward Olivares Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.5 K/9, the eighth-best in MLB.
+- The 9.5 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in MLB.

-- The Orioles' 4.23 team ERA ranks 14th across all MLB pitching staffs.
+- The Orioles have the 15th-ranked team ERA among all league pitching staffs (4.32).

-- Orioles pitchers combine to surrender 30 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Orioles pitchers combine to rank 16th in baseball in home runs given up (34 total, 1.2 per game).

-- Wells makes the start for the Orioles, his fifth of the season.
-He is 1-1 with a 2.79 ERA and 23 strikeouts in 29 2/3 innings pitched.
+- Gibson (4-0 with a 3.93 ERA and 27 strikeouts in 34 1/3 innings pitched) makes the start for the Orioles, his seventh of the season.

-- In his last time out on Wednesday against the Boston Red Sox, the right-hander went 5 2/3 innings, giving up two earned runs while surrendering four hits.
+- His last appearance was on Thursday against the Detroit Tigers, when the right-hander went 4 1/3 innings, surrendering three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.